 How Long Will It Take Us to Read Your Query Letter

-Well, if we aren't interested, you will usually hear from us within a week or two.
+Well, if we aren’t interested, you will usually hear from us within a week or two.
 However, generally speaking, we will not respond positively to a query letter requesting materials unless we are relatively sure that we will be able to review those materials in a timely manner.
-Thus, we may be interested, but holding onto your query because we have a lot of works to review on hand.
+Thus, we may be interested, but holding onto your query because we have a lot of works on hand to review.

 If We Respond Positively to Your Query Letter

 When we respond positively to a query letter, we generally request one sample chapter (not to exceed twenty-five pages) and a detailed synopsis (not to exceed five pages, double-spaced).
 Please do not send us any sample chapters unless and until we request them.
 A sample chapter and a synopsis allow us to accurately evaluate your writing and your story line.
 Please include a self-addressed, stamped #10 envelope for a response, just in case the material isn’t right for us.
 Because of increased security by the US Postal Service, we cannot put anything over thirteen ounces and bearing stamps in a mailbox.
 Since we request such a small amount of material, we will respond in the #10 envelope and recycle the rest.